enterspeedhq/enterspeed-docs/docs/tutorials/multilevel-navigation/1-getting-started.md

 ![Create source Enterspeed](/img/docs/examples/multilevel-navigation/output-example.png)

-And finally the data we are working with:
+And finally the (simplified) data we are working with:
 ```json
 {
 	"id": "1",